-For the tax year 2017-2018 the tax-free allowance has been set at £12,500 (note this is due to change in April 2020).
+For the tax year 2019-2020 the tax-free allowance has been set at £12,500 (note this is due to change in April 2020).
 Your tax-free allowance may vary dependent on several factors.

-BR (Basic rate)- this tax letter means that your tax-free allowance has been used somewhere else, this often applies to employees who have 2 or more jobs.
-This means that an employee will pay 20% on these earnings.
+BR (Basic rate)- this tax letter means that your tax-free allowance has been used somewhere else.
+This often applies to employees who have 2 or more jobs.
+Meaning that an employee will pay 20% on these earnings.

-DO (Higher rate)- This tax letter applies the same principle as the BR tax rate however it is taxed at a higher rate D1.
+DO (Higher rate)- this tax letter applies the same principle as the BR tax rate however it is taxed at a higher rate D1.
 This tax letter applies to the same principle as above however you are charged at an additional rate.

 K- This means you are paying tax elsewhere and this amount is added to your tax payable.